In conversation Nina Lath Gupta, Managing Director, NFDC speaks to SUDHISH KAMATH on the Government film agency’s makeover and futuristic moves

 NFDC’s Film Bazaar seems to have spawned quite a few success stories over the past few years.

-We have had little successes from the very beginning.
+We have had some successes from the very beginning.
 The viewing room, for instance, is always full with festival programmers and buyers because it showcases the latest in Indian cinema.

 What further support are you seeking from the Government?